-Table 4.
-Testing System Components
+Table 4.Testing System Components

-Component Description Load Frame The load frame comprises a base, one or two columns, a moving crosshead, and a top plate.
-It is a high stiffness support structure against which the test forces react.
-Each column comprises a guide column and a ballscrew.
-The crosshead is mounted on both the guide column and the ballscrew.
-Rotation of the ballscrew drives the crosshead up or down while the guide column provides stability.
-Retrofit Controller The hardware that controls the frame and any ancillary equipment connected to the testing system.
-The controller panel contains all the connectors for load cells, extensometers and any other sensors that are required for testing.
-Frame Control Panel This panel holds all of the controls and indicators for the testing system.
-Load String Comprises all of the components that you install between the moving crosshead and the load frame base (or fixed crosshead).
+Component Description Load String Comprises all of the components that you install between the moving crosshead and the load frame base (or fixed crosshead).
 Typically this involves a load cell, a set of grips, any adapters that are required to connect the components, and the specimen to be tested.
 Typically, you mount a load cell on the crosshead, then a pair of grips or fixtures on the load cell and frame base.
 The grips or fixtures secure the specimen and when you start a test the crosshead moves up or down applying a tensile or compressive load to the specimen.
 The load cell converts this load into an electrical signal that the software measures and displays.
-Bluehill [®] Software Instron® testing software that controls the testing system, running tests and analyzing test data to produce test results.
+Bluehill [®] Software ${\rm Instron}^{\rm (I\!R\!)}$ testing software that controls the testing system, running tests and analyzing test data to produce test results.
 Specimen A single piece of material to be tested.